Zoom

 • Repeat every (8) – How often do you want to repeat the meeting (select the required number from the drop-down menu.
 E.g. if you want the meeting to be repeated every week, select 1, or every two weeks, select 2, and so on.

-• End date (10) – Select an end date or a recurrence of the meeting
+• End date (10) – Select an end date or a recurrence of the meeting.

-Pictured below is a selection of a weekly meeting that repeats once a week, every Thursday.
+The following image depicts the selections for a weekly meeting that repeats once a week, every Thursday.
 The end date is specified as 24 November 2021.

 • Registration (11) – whether registration is required

-• Video (13) – you can specify whether the video of the host or participants is on or off by default.
+• Video (13) – You can specify whether the video of the host or participants is on or off by default.

 • Interpretation (17) – You can add and invite a person to interpret your meeting.